uiceds/cee-492-term-project-fall-2022-hydrograds/manuscript.md

 | Yangming | Yonghe | Zhongli | Zhongshan | Linkou |

-After the air quality data has been processed, the strongest O~3~ predictors will be determined by using a heatmap.
-The neural network and convolutional neural network are performed to predict hourly concentrations of O~3~.
-As additional criteria to identify the strongest predictors, a LSTM network (long short-term memory network) can be used since the data used is time dependent.
-Several LSTM layers and fully-connected layers are included in this method.
-Then the pollution concentrations and the weights assigned to each correlated criterion that indicate the strongest predictors could be investigated.
-Once the strongest predictors have been identified, genetic programming will be used to develop the models to predict O~3~ concentrations.
+After the air quality data has been processed, the strongest O~3~ predictors will be determined by using a correlation matrix, along with other additional steps envolving the exploratory data analysis.
+Neural network and convolutional neural networks will be used to predict hourly concentrations of O~3~.
+As and additional predictive model to be tested a LSTM (long short-term memory) neural network will used since the data is time dependent.
+All this different neural network architectures will be evaluated in terms of error metrics to determine which on is the most suitable to predict O~3~ concentrations using the information available on the dataset.

 ## Exploratory Data Analysis

 In order to explore the relation between the dependent variable and independent variables several scatter plots were created between meteorological variables, pollutant concentrations and ozone concentrations.
 Additionally, a heatmap was generated to investigate the correlation values between ozone concentration and independent variables.
-The most correlated variables are RH(relative humidity) and UVB(Ultraviolet index).
+The most correlated metereological variables are RH(relative humidity) and UVB(Ultraviolet index).
 RH is negatively correlated with ozone,value of -0.51, while UVB is positively correlated, value of 0.51.
-Another relevant observation was that concentrations of nitrogen-related chemicals are highly correlated between each other, which is close to the truth.
+Another relevant observation was that concentrations of nitrogen-containing chemicals compounds are highly correlated between each other, and also are among the most correlated variables with respect to the predictand (ozone).

 ![Correlation matrix for hourly values](images/heatmap.jpg)